 While on the surface it might look like just another cryptocurrency screener, CoinGecko gives some unique metrics you won’t find anywhere else.

-Created back in 2014 by an economics graduate and a computer science graduate, CoinGecko is a cryptocurrency screener with a difference.
+Created in 2014 by two university graduates, CoinGecko is a cryptocurrency screener with a difference.

 By collecting data from unconventional sources (code activity, social followings and search popularity), CoinGecko’s stats let you easily benchmark and compare cryptocurrencies based on popularity metrics – so you can quickly assess the following, activity and demand.

 With this data, they’ve come up with the following helpful metrics, which they provide as a percentage, meaning it’s easy to compare between currencies.

 How actively-developed the code is.
 More active is a sign that the currency continues to innovate, fix issues and stay ahead.

 While you might want to find a currency before it gets popular, a strong community can indicate a good project.
 This metric looks at how popular the project is on social media.

 - Public Interest

 How popular the site is and how many search results there are.
 This indicates the site is being written about and searched for.

 An overall combination of the above, along with market capitalisation (total value of a coin) and liquidity (how active the market is for that coin)